Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 A couple of the most common window frame types are single-hung and double-hung.
 While these two historically popular frame styles have many similarities, understanding how they are different can go a long way toward helping you determine which one is a good solution for your house.

 What Does Single- or Double-Hung Mean?

-Many customers hear “single- or double-hung window” and confuse these window types with single- and double-pane glass windows.
+Many customers hear “single- or double-hung window” and confuse these window styles with single- and double-pane glass windows.
 Adding to the confusion, single-hung and double-hung windows both include an upper and lower sash.
 It’s a similar design structure that makes the two window types appear the same from afar.

 Some reasons to choose a single-hung window